buildpacks/rfcs/text/0000-stack-buildpacks.md

 A stackpack will only execute if it passes detection.
 When the stackpack is executed, its detect and build scripts use the same parameters as the regular buildpacks.

-The stackpack's snapshot layer may be enriched by writing a `launch.toml` file.
-The `launch.toml` may define globs of files to be excluded from the image when it is _exported_.
+The stackpack's snapshot layer may be enriched by writing a `layer.toml` file.
+The `layer.toml` may define globs of files to be excluded from the image when it is _exported_.
 Any excluded path may also be marked as _cached_, so that those excluded paths are recovered when the image is _exported_.
 The term _exported_ is defined as:

 * *Exported for build-time build*: A given path is excluded at userspace buildpack build-time, and recovered the next time the build image is extended with the stackpack.
 * *Exported for build-time run*: A given path is excluded from the final image, and restored the next time the run image is extended with the stackpack (either rebase or rebuild).